Where's my renewal notice?

 My registration expires today.
 How can I renew right away?

-If you have current registration and your complete Texas Department of Motor Vehicles (TxDMV) Renewal Notice and your vehicle inspection report, you can receive your sticker on the spot at any county H-E-B, Fiesta Mart or AAA stores.
+If you have current registration and your complete Texas Department of Motor Vehicles (TxDMV) Renewal Notice and your vehicle inspection report, you can receive your sticker on the spot at any participating H-E-B or AAA store in Travis County.

 Renew your registration online at Texas.gov and you will receive a receipt that allows you to drive legally for 31 days until your sticker arrives in the mail.
 Just be sure to carry the receipt in your vehicle.

 My sticker expired, how do I renew now?